chalatz/tours/pages/info/reviews-comments-content.md

     28th) Millcreek Circle\n"
 - year: "2017"
   text: "Yes, our memories of Rhodes are wonderful.
 I will convey your greetings to
-    the other couple as soon as get unpacked.<br>\nIt will probably be after Christmas, but I also intend to write up our excursion with you on Trip Advisor. \"Don't miss a trick, travel with Nick.\"<br>\nBest wishes,  Jean and Ralph (Dec 15th)
-    \ Greensboro North Carolina  USA\n\nThis was a welcome reprieve from the packed commercialized bus stop tours we had done on other islands.
+    the other couple as soon as get unpacked.\nIt will probably be after Christmas, but I also intend to write up our excursion with you on Trip Advisor.
+“Don’t miss a trick, travel with Nick.”\nBest wishes, Jean and Ralph (Dec 15th) Greensboro North Carolina USA\n\nThis was a welcome reprieve from the packed commercialized bus stop tours we had done on other islands.
 What we experienced was an intimate, personalized, very knowledgeable driver.
 Our driver was incredible!
 His love of Rhodes shone through, he catered to our personal interests and challenged our boundaries a bit by showing us some new things about the island.
-He took us to a quiet beautiful restaurant where the locals eat.....
+He took us to a quiet beautiful restaurant where the locals eat…..
 Excellent day!
-Annita
+Annita (Dec
-    \ (Dec 12) Marana Arizona USA\n\nThank you Nicholas.
+    12) Marana Arizona USA\n\n\nThank you Nicholas.
 We got back home last night from our cruise.
 Tsambika was an excellent guide and everyone on our tour loved her.
     You have a very beautiful island and we were glad to be able to visit it.<br>\nHave a very Merry Christmas.
 Dave & Ann (Nov 28)  Port St. Lucie Florida\n\nNicholas thank you!
 Your tour was one of our favorites, and Rhodes as well!<br>\nSee you soon with Rick Steves!
 Kathrine (Nov 24th)  Salt Lake City Utah\n\nDear Nicholas,